Fetcher/mongo-fixture/README.md

 fixture.rollback            # returns users and messages to pristine status (#drop)

+fixture = Mongo::Fixture.new  :simple,
+                              DB,
-fixture = Mongo::Fixture.new :simple, DB, false    # The `false` flag prevent the constructor from automatically pushing
+                              :store => false    # The `false` flag prevent the constructor from automatically pushing
                                                  # the fixture into the database

 fixture.check               # Will fail if the user or messages collection
                             # were already occupied with something